-All statistics reported in the dollar bill images represent a percentage of an average annual food dollar expenditure (see Glossary).
-The same statistics reported in total dollar denominations are available in downloadable tables (see Download the Data).
+All statistics reported in the dollar bill images represent a percentage of an average annual food dollar expenditure (for more information, see the Glossary page).
+The same statistics reported in total dollar denominations are available in downloadable tables (for more information, see the Download the Data page).

-Roughly every 5 years since 1997, a new benchmark data source is published (see Industry Economic Accounts: Benchmark Input-Output Accounts) that is based on the U.S. Economic Census and U.S. Agricultural Census.
-With a new benchmark, all data in the food dollar series covering years since the previous benchmark undergo a final revision.
-For example, in 2014, the 2007 benchmark data were published, so all data from 1993 to 2013 in the food dollar series have been reconciled to benchmark data for the years 1997, 2002, and 2007.
-Beginning with the food dollar updates published in 2014, 16 additional commodity-specific tables have been added to the food dollar data series that report only benchmark-year statistics (see Commodity Tables in the Glossary).
+Roughly every 5 years since 1997, a new benchmark data source is published based on the U.S. Department of Commerce, Bureau of the Census’ U.S. Economic Census and the USDA, National Agricultural Statistics Service’s Census of Agriculture.
+With a new benchmark, all data in the Food Dollar Series covering years since the previous benchmark undergo a final revision.
+For example, in 2022, the 2012 benchmark data were integrated into the Food Dollar Series, so all data from 1993 to 2019 in the series have been reconciled to the benchmark data for 1997, 2002, 2007, and 2012.
+Beginning with the updates published in 2014, 16 additional commodity-specific tables have been added to the data series that report only benchmark-year statistics (for more information, see Commodity Tables in the Glossary page).

 A 10-year review of the Food Dollar Series estimation program is underway.
 Once completed, there is the potential for historical revisions to the Food Dollar Series.
 Meanwhile, the usual nonbenchmark year principal data source updates are provided (tables 1–6).
 This update includes new nominal and real data for 2022 and revises the data from 2020 and 2021 to incorporate published changes to the source data from the U.S. Department of Commerce, Bureau of Economic Analysis (BEA) and the U.S. Department of Labor, Bureau of Labor Statistics (BLS).